ec0629/react-recipes/README.md

 ## Recipe 8: rendering adjacent components
 - because a return statement can only accept a single JavaScript expression and each component represents a function call to React.render we cannot simply place components adjacent to one another

+---

+## Recipe 9: building nested routes
+- leveraging the declarative nature of the framework to handle nested routes